 - The skin and deep fascia must be divided along the whole length of the compartment.

-- Otherwise, the limb should be closely observed until improvement is apparent clinically.
+- If fasciotomy is not being performed, the limb should be closely observed until improvement is clinically apparent.
 If no improvement occurs then a fasciotomy is required.
 All four compartments may need to be opened in cases involving the leg.

-- Debridement may be indicated for any muscle necrosis.
+- Debridement should be considered for any muscle necrosis.

 - Tissue necrosis develops within about 12 hours.

 - Muscle necrosis leads to fibrosis and shortening, resulting in an ischaemic contracture (Volkmann's ischaemic contracture).

 - Nerve dysfunction may be reversible with time but infarcted muscle is damaged permanently.

 - Early surgery enables a good functional outcome but delay results in muscle ischaemia and necrosis.

 Chronic (exertional) compartment syndrome

 Chronic exertional compartment syndrome most often occurs in the lower legs, but occasionally occurs in the thighs, upper arms, forearms and hands.
 Most people have symptoms in both legs.